RundesBalli/adsbTelegramNotifier/README.md

 To test the bot, you can simply run it with PHP in the CLI:
 `php notifier.php`

+If you just want to know if the telegram chat ID and bot token is correct, you can run:
+`php notifier.php --test-telegram`
+It will send a test message to the configured chat ID.

 The bot has a detailed output in the CLI, which makes debugging extremely easy:
 <img src="/screenshots/output.png" alt="Output">